Tea Party protests: Reports of abusive behavior

 There have been allegations of racism and abusive behavior by Tea Party protesters.

-On March 16, 2010, at a Tea Party protest at the Ohio offices of Rep. Mary Jo Kilroy, a counter-protester with Parkinson's disease was berated by one of the protestors and had dollar bills thrown at him with additional protesters also mocking the individual.
+On March 16, 2010, at a Tea Party protest at the Ohio offices of Rep. Mary Jo Kilroy, a counter-protester with Parkinson's disease was berated by one of the protesters and had dollar bills thrown at him with additional protesters also mocking the individual.
 The man initially denied the incident, but later apologized for his "shameful" actions.

 On March 20, 2010, it was reported that protesters against proposed health care legislation used racial and anti-gay slurs.
 Gay Congressman Barney Frank was called "homo" and a "faggot several times."
 Several black lawmakers said demonstrators shouted "the N-word" at them.
 Congressman André Carson said that as he walked from the Cannon House Office Building with Representative John Lewis and his chief of staff, amid chants of "Kill the bill", he heard the "n-word" about fifteen times coming from several places in the crowd: "One guy, I remember he just rattled it off several times.
 Then John looks at me and says, 'You know, this reminds me of a different time.'"
 Congressman Emanuel Cleaver said that, as he walked several yards behind Lewis, he distinctly heard "nigger", and he was also spat upon by a protester while walking up the stairs of the Cannon Building, although whether the spitting was intentional has been questioned.

 Conservative commentator Andrew Breitbart, who wasn't at the protests, said the incidents reported by Cleaver, Lewis and Carson were fabricated as part of a plan to annihilate the Tea Party movement by all means necessary and that they never actually happened.
 He offered to donate $10,000 to the United Negro College Fund if Lewis could provide audio or video footage of the slurs, or pass a lie detector test.
-The amount was later raised to $100,000 for "hard evidence".Andrew Breitbart, Big Journalism, April 2, 2010 In addition, the National Tea Party Federation sent a letter to the Congressional Black Caucus (CBC) denouncing racism and requesting that the CBC supply any evidence of the alleged events at the protest.
+The amount was later raised to $100,000 for "hard evidence".
+In addition, the National Tea Party Federation sent a letter to the Congressional Black Caucus (CBC) denouncing racism and requesting that the CBC supply any evidence of the alleged events at the protest.